Anaemia in Pregnancy

 Too much iron can be just as detrimental to health as too little, and at present, routine administration of iron supplements in pregnancy is not recommended due of concerns regarding lack of evidence to support improved clinical outcomes (Frayne and Pinchon 2019).

 Oral iron supplements may cause adverse gastrointestinal effects such as constipation and nausea.
-Similarly, intramuscular or intravenous iron may have adverse effects such as allergic reactions (DoH 2019).
+Similarly, intramuscular or intravenous iron may have adverse effects such as allergic reactions (ALEC 2025).

-As per current practice, full blood screening occurs at the first antenatal visit and again at 28 weeks gestation, followed by further investigations and treatment as required if anaemia is detected (Frayne and Pinchon 2019).
+As per current practice, full blood screening occurs at the first antenatal visit and again at 28 weeks gestation, followed by further investigations and treatment as required if anaemia is detected (ALEC 2025).

 Supplementing with Folate

-Adequate folate levels are especially important in early pregnancy to prevent neural tube defects, and all women should take a folate supplement in the form of folic acid from the time they are trying to conceive until they are 12 weeks pregnant (WHO 2016).
-Many cereal and bread products are also artificially fortified with folic acid.
+Adequate folate levels are especially important in early pregnancy to prevent neural tube defects.
+All people should take a folate supplement in the form of folic acid from the time they are trying to conceive and during the first three months of pregnancy (ALEC 2025).

 The Importance of Health Education

-Physiological anaemia, sometimes called dilutional anaemia, is a normal process associated with pregnancy, but all women should be offered screening for iron deficiency and lack of folate while pregnant.
-In addition to routine clinical screening, women themselves have an important role to play in ensuring they maintain adequate iron levels by eating a healthy, well-rounded diet.
+Physiological anaemia, sometimes called dilutional anaemia, is a normal process associated with pregnancy, but all people should be offered screening for iron deficiency and lack of folate while pregnant.
+In addition to routine clinical screening, pregnant patients themselves have an important role to play in ensuring they maintain adequate iron levels by eating a healthy, well-rounded diet.

 References